Final report for FNC18-1138

 Educational & Outreach Activities

-This project is in progress.
-So far we have interest from those concerned about effects of glyphosate on pollinators, which may lead to another project on the same sites to evaluate beneficial arthropods exposed to glyphosate.
+Interest about effects of glyphosate on pollinators has continued through informal discussion and email messages, which may lead to another project on the same sites to evaluate beneficial arthropods exposed to glyphosate.